...

 5. Tengboche to Dingboche

-The map of trek to Everest Base Camp continues toward Dingboche.
+The map of the trek to Everest Base Camp continues toward Dingboche.
 Dingboche (4,410m) is a small village and another popular spot for acclimatization before the final stretch to Everest Base Camp.

 You will spend an extra day here at Dingboche for acclimatization.